vincelee888/vincelee888.github.io/_posts/2021-11-05-My-Lily58-Mechanical-Keyboard.md

 * Kailh hotswaps with Cherry Browns
 * OEM-profile thick PBT keycaps in carbon colourway

 It took me a while to get it all soldered correctly, but the split is great to type with, and I'm slowly getting used to the layered layout.
-I have since bought two staggered split boards, but will give this one a try as the "daily driver", and see how it goes!
+I have since bought two staggered split boards, so the worries of expense and plastic waste have not been alleviated, but it feels and sounds a lot nicer to type!